DevineFlame/OneSignalDesktopSend/README.md

 A crossplatform client to send notification to [OneSignal][2] using their REST API.
 It uses [NodeWebkit][1] / [NW.js][1] projec for making the desktop client.

+The packaging is different for different Operating Systems.
+Refer the official documentation.

 #### Errors I encounter and the fixes